Psychlist1972/Windows-10-MIDI-Library/README.md

 -
 ## Experimental or incomplete features
 - RPN and NRPN message formatting
-- MidiInPortEx for help with processing incoming logical (RPN, NRPN etc.) messages
+- MidiInPortEx for help with processing incoming logical (RPN, NRPN etc.) messages-

+## Investigating
+- MPE.
+People who want this know what it is. :)

 ## Questions or concerns?
 - Issues and discussion here on GitHub or, Twitter: @pete_brown